HITRUST v11 validated assessments provide a comprehensive overview of this critical framework for information security.

 Requirement Statement Distribution Across Domains for the Version 11 Validated Assessments

 The e1 is the newest offering from HITRUST, featuring basic standards for handling and safeguarding private and sensitive data.

 It has detailed and prescriptive requirements that address numerous laws, frameworks, and norms, including CISA Cyber Essentials, Health Industry Cybersecurity Practices (HICP) for Small Healthcare Organizations, NIST 171’s Basic Requirements, and NIST IR 7621.

-- The HITRUST e1 certification can both demonstrate the firm’s dedication to compliance and information security and enhance customer and partner trust.
+- The HITRUST e1 certification can demonstrate the firm’s dedication to compliance and information security and enhance customer and partner trust.

-- The e1 certification level of HITRUST is intended for smaller institutions or business partners who do not retain or handle electronic protected health information (ePHI) but who still need a certain level of security and compliance.
+- The e1 certification level of HITRUST is intended for smaller institutions or business partners who do not retain or handle electronic protected health information (ePHI) but still need a certain level of security and compliance.
 At just 44 requirement statements, the e1 certification is more affordable and attainable for smaller businesses that do not already have a HITRUST certification.

 - The e1 certification can assist organizations in identifying and minimizing potential risks and weaknesses in their information systems and business procedures.
 The implementation of the organization’s security controls is evaluated as part of the certification process, which can help to find vulnerabilities to be addressed.

 Achieving an e1 HITRUST certification can assist organizations in showing their dedication to data security fundamentals and HITRUST compliance, which helps to cultivate trust with clients and business partners.
 It is an achievable starting point for any organization navigating their first information assurance engagement and a simple add-on for companies already engaged in information assurance activities, such as SOC 2 and ISO 27001.

 There are several reasons why an organization might opt for an i1 HITRUST Certification over an e1: